danielwertheim/myinfluxdbclient/README.md

 ```

 ## Database operations
 Currently, the ops throws if InfluxDB returns failures.
-There will be additional, complementary operations e.g. `EnsureDatabaseExistsAsync(dbName)` that will not throw if a database already exists.
+There will be additional, complementary operations that does not throw.

-- `client.GetDatabaseNamesAsync():Task<string[]>` - returns an array of database name. **Note!** All databases are returned, even system databases.
+- `client.GetDatabasesAsync():Task<Databases>` - returns an array of database name. **Note!** All databases are returned, even system databases.
 - `client.DatabaseExistsAsync(databaseName):Task<bool>` -  checks if a database exists.
-Note.
-Makes use of `GetDatabaseNamesAsync` to compare.
 - `client.CreateDatabaseAsync(databaseName):Task` - create a database. **Note!** Throws if the database already exists.
 - `client.DropDatabaseAsync(databaseName):Task` - drop an existing database. **Note!** Throws if the database does not exist.